Lisa with an 'S': Plot

+Production

+Tress MacNeille reprised her role as Laney Fontaine, who originally appeared in the twenty-sixth season episode "My Fare Lady."
+The character is an homage to actress Elaine Stritch.

+Approximately midway through the episode, a sign with "Lafayette: The Musical" is shown with a variation of the peace symbol containing the Eiffel Tower.
+The symbol was created by designer Jean Jullien in the aftermath of the November 2015 Paris attacks, which occurred nine days earlier.

+Cultural references

+During the poker game, the view inside Homer's head is a parody of the 2015 film Inside Out.
+Lisa asks Fontaine to read her the novel Anne of Green Gables.

+Homer, Moe, Lenny, Carl and Barney start the episode by singing a parody of "Tonight" from West Side Story.

 Reception

 "Lisa with an 'S" scored a 2.3 rating and was watched by 5.64 million viewers, making the episode Fox's highest rated show of the night.

 Dennis Perkins of The A.V.
 Club gave the episode a C+ saying, "Could this heap of half-realized plots coalesce into a satisfying episode of The Simpsons?
 Sure—if any of them were funny on its own, or if they all somehow tied together in the end.
 Instead, 'Lisa With An "S"' just sort of exists, the final description of a lot of latter-day episodes (although there have also been a couple of genuinely great episodes this season).
 It wasn’t abysmal or infuriating—at least that would leave something to talk about.
 This episode was just ... there."

+Tony Sokol of Den of Geek gave the episode 4 out of 5 stars.
+He stated that the episode was well paced with plenty of jokes.
+He also highlighted Tress MacNeille's Laney Fontaine character as a homage to Elaine Stritch.